-- Pay-for-Performance- Student Achievement: Schools eligible for State distribution of Pay-for-Performance Student Achievement funds must have a plan on file with ISDE for how the entire school's eligibility for funds will be further broken down into eligible groups of employees within the school.
-These funds are based on either how well schools demonstrate (a) academic growth or (b) overall student achievement.
 The formula places all schools into quartiles, with higher shares of the State allocation determined by increasingly higher performance in growth, proficiency or both.
-It is possible that persistently low-achieving schools will receive a share of the allocation. - Technology funds: Idaho-The Idaho Legislature approved a new, ongoing funding allocation for technology.
-As such, districts are required to submit plans yearly regarding how their technology funds will be used and tied to student achievement outcomes.
-Districts with One-Star or Two-Star Schools are required to detail how the use of these funds specifically align with the systemic improvement necessary in each school (e.g., for a school that must implement the Turnaround Principles, the district must describe how technology will improve curriculum, instruction, assessment, data utilization, etc. - Dual Credit: Idaho is providing funding for secondary schools in order to pay for the costs of up to 36 credits of dual enrollment for each eligible student.
-Districts with schools in the One-, Two- or Three_Star status are required to detail how they will ensure that such opportunities are provided for all eligible students, especially those at risk.
-The district will also be required to explain how they are using dual credit funding to improve the design of the entire school program. - Teacher and Administrator Evaluations: Teacher and administrator performance evaluations in Idaho already require a strong tie to student performance metrics (at least 50%).
-The State will require One-, Two, and Three-Star schools to demonstrate how the application of teacher and administrator evaluations enhances their improvement plans.
+It is possible that persistently low-achieving schools will receive a share of the allocation.

+- Technology funds: The Idaho Legislature approved a new, ongoing funding allocation for technology.
+In 2011 and 2012, As such, districts are were required to submit plans yearly regarding how their technology funds will be used and tied to student achievement outcomes.
+Now, districts and public charter schools continued to receive this ongoing funding.
+Districts with One-Star or Two-Star Schools are required to detail how the use of these funds specifically align with the systemic improvement necessary in each school (e.g., for a school that must implement the Turnaround Principles, the district must describe how technology will improve curriculum, instruction, assessment, data utilization, etc. - Dual Credit: Idaho Since 2011, Idaho has expanded the advanced opportunities it provides to high school students across the state.
+In 2011, the state created the Dual Credit for Early Completers program that provides is providing funding for secondary schools in order to pay for the costs of up to 36 credits of dual enrollment for each eligible student.
+Now, in addition to Dual Credit for Early Completers, the state has implemented a new program where any high school junior or senior attending public school in Idaho will have access to up to \$200 their junior year or \$400 their senior year to cover up to 75% of the costs of taking college-level courses or professional-technical certification exams while still in high school.
+Districts with schools in the One-, Two- or

+Three-Star status are required to detail how they will ensure that such opportunities are provided for all eligible students, especially those at risk.

+The district will also be required to explain how they are using dual credit funding to improve the design of the entire school program.

+• Teacher and Administrator Evaluations: Teacher and administrator performance evaluations in Idaho already require a strong tie to student performance metrics (at least 5033%).
+The State will require One-, Two-, and Three-Star schools to demonstrate how the application of teacher and administrator evaluations enhances their improvement plans.
 Further, the WISE tool also includes criteria in which these identified schools must describe how they will strategically place teachers in the areas of highest need.

-Through its annual review, ISDE will only approve district and school plans that ensure high quality alignment of these funding sources (required only of One- and Two--Star Schools i.e., Focus and Priority Schools.
+Through its annual review, ISDE will only approve district and school plans that ensure high quality alignment of these funding sources (required only of One- and Two-Star Schools i.e., Focus and Priority Schools.
 Plans deemed to be lacking alignment will not be approved, and districts will be expected to revise them at the district and/or school level as necessary.
 If a district is unable to create alignment, ISDE will provide technical assistance in how to utilize these funding sources.